Your shopping cart is empty!

 It is soul destroying to have to dress your 14 year old child in clothing that is basically a scaled up baby product.
 Your child is very nearly a young adult male or female!
 Why hasn’t the adaptive clothing industry realised this and made something age appropriate?
 Some of the products out there are literally the same templates used in baby products that have been up-sized!
 That does nothing for comfort or self esteem.

-The philosophy of a KayCey® popper vest has been to design high quality, fashionable and age appropriate vests so that you and your child can feel comfortable and confident.
+The philosophy of a KayCey® popper vest is to provide high quality, fashionable and age appropriate popper vests so that you and your child can feel comfortable and confident.

 KayCey® Bodysuits have been specially designed for older children from 3 to 14 years old.
 In fact the size guide suggests that the larger size will be suitable for up to a size 10 (UK) ladies dress size, or 30” inch waist for young men.